XRPL-Labs/Misc-Translations/Support-xApp-Monkdesk/README.md

 # Contributing

-1. Create/edit the language file (`langcode.json`), e.g. `ja.json`
+1. Create/edit the language file (`langcode.json`), e.g. `ja.json` - if it doesn't exist:
-2. If you are creating, please copy the contents of `en.json`
+2. If you are creating, please copy the contents of `en.json`.
+Use the 2-char ISO language code.
 3. If you are editing, please check if new keys have been added to `en.json`, potentially missing from your language of choice
 4. Make your changes.
+Please keep translation vars, `{{ something }}` in place, untranslated, at a location in the sentence that makes sense from a grammatical point of view
 5. Copy the entire file contents, and use an [online JSON validator](https://jsonlint.com/) to check if it's still valid JSON
 6. Submit a Pull Request